sadit/SimilaritySearch.jl/joss/paper.md

 Pkg.add("SimilaritySearch")
 ```

-After this, you can ran unit testing calling `Pkg.test("SimilaritySearch")`.
-The package exports several functions and indexes for solving similarity search queries.

-The set of 60k-10k train set partition of hand-written digits MNIST dataset [@lecun1998gradient], using the `MLDatasets` (v0.6.0) package for this matter, is used to exemplify the use of the `SimilaritySearch.jl` (v0.8.17) Julia package.
+The package exports several functions and indexes for solving similarity search queries, as mentioned above.
+For instance, the set of 60k-10k train set partition of hand-written digits MNIST dataset [@lecun1998gradient], using the `MLDatasets` (v0.6.0) package for this matter, is used to exemplify the use of the `SimilaritySearch.jl` (v0.8.17) Julia package.

 ~~~~ {#example .julia .numberLines startFrom="1"}
 # run julia using `-t auto` in a multithreading system